Benfey/GenerateImage/README.md

 ## About The Project

 The purpose of this project is to generate images of specific dimensions and sizes to facilitate the testing process.
+This is done by filling the image with garbage metadata to hit the target file size.

 ### Built With